 A) The purpose of this report is to monitor the Health Plan's provision of Going Home Plus (GHP) to members enrolled in the program.
 The data gathered will be used to assess the quality of services provided, contract compliance, and evaluation of cost outcomes associated with engagement.
+GHP SAR will be submitted semiannually and GHP QFR will be submitted quarterly.

-- A) Section 3.7 (Health Coordination Services) contains a description of Health Coordination Services (HCS) and the populations eligible for these services. - B) Section 3.7.D contains the Health Plan's responsibilities for GHP populations. - C) Section 6.2.E.2 (Covered Benefits and Services) includes the GHP report.
+Section 3.7 (Health Coordination Services) contains a description of Health Coordination Services (HCS) and the populations eligible for these services.

+Section 3.7.D contains the Health Plan's responsibilities for GHP populations.

+Section 6.2.E.2 (Covered Benefits and Services) includes the GHP report.

-- A) GHP members: LTSS members who are enrolled in GHP. - B) Members Newly Entering GHP and New GHP Members:
+GHP members: LTSS members who are enrolled in GHP.

-Members who entered GHP during the current reporting period, and who were not previously enrolled in GHP.
+Members Newly Entering GHP and New GHP Members: Members who entered GHP during the current reporting period, and who were not previously enrolled in GHP.
 Members who were previously in GHP but had a gap of 90 days or longer since their previous GHP status was terminated may be considered "newly entering GHP."
 The Health Plan shall also consider members already in GHP but transitioning to the Health Plan from another Health Plan as "newly entering GHP."

-- C) Existing GHP members: Members who were already enrolled in the Health Plan's GHP program on the first day of the reporting period.
-A member is considered to be "enrolled" in GHP if the Health Plan has received consent from the member to begin GHP services. - D) The Transformed Medicaid Statistical Information System (T-MSIS): T-MSIS is a reporting system for State Medicaid Agencies.
+Existing GHP members: Members who were already enrolled in the Health Plan's GHP program on the first day of the reporting period.
+A member is considered to be "enrolled" in GHP if the Health Plan has received consent from the member to begin GHP services.

+The Transformed Medicaid Statistical Information System (T-MSIS): T-MSIS is a reporting system for State Medicaid Agencies.